AI Assisted analysis is here. Discover the latest updates! Check Now

 In reality, our users do not use websites linearly.
 They open many tabs, they invent their own ways of using the solutions we propose.

-The most important realization is that we should optimize customer paths based on the patterns of behavior that characterize them.
+The most important realization is that effective customer journey optimization must be based on real behavior patterns, not assumptions.
 Thanks to this, in addition to increasing sales, we will find ourselves on the right track to building a strong relationship with users, based on showing – so-called – digital empathy towards them.
 We provide understanding and support in those places that require it, in opposition to bombarding them with functionalities and options only because the competition offers something similar or the agency recommends this approach.

 Where to start?
-Preferably from the beginning, i.e. from setting up our Conversion Waterfalls so that we can begin to analyze our customers’ behavior patterns on event-based data.
+Preferably from the beginning, i.e. from setting up our Conversion Waterfalls so that we can begin our user behavior analysis using precise, event-based data..
 How, you ask?
 This article will guide you through this process almost step by step.

 Use the right mouse click to choose the “Inspect element” function.
 Then, in the console that appears at the bottom of the screen, you will see the HTML code appropriate for this element.